ai4data/mzcode/README.md

 ## 🤝 Contributing

-MetaZenseCode is designed for extensibility.
+MZCode is designed for extensibility.
 We welcome contributions that help organizations better understand and optimize their data infrastructure.

 ---